- Brown University

 - 2017 The Joseph and Ray Gordon Chair in Clinical Oncology and Research

 The immune system provides constant surveillance to protect against infectious diseases, toxin exposures, and cancers.
 Part of the immune response is in the form of antibodies that are produced by B-cells.
 Through highly specific interactions, antibodies can neutralize infectious entities and possibly help combat tumor cells.
 Many technologies exist to clone human antibodies.
-Our primary interest is in “native” human antibodies, those cloned and expressed in exactly the configuration created by the intact human immune system.
+The Dessain group's primary interest is in “native” human antibodies, those cloned and expressed in exactly the configuration created by the intact human immune system.
 Native human antibodies have the potential advantages of high affinity, minimal off-target binding, safety, and effectiveness.

 The human monoclonal antibody technology has been licensed to a start-up company, Immunome, Inc., which is located at the Incubator facility of the Lankenau Institute for Medical Research and is affiliated with the 611 Keystone Innovation Zone of Southeastern Pennsylvania.
 Immunome, Inc. can provide antibody cloning services on a commercial basis to industrial customers and/or collaborators.